 A Sponsor commitment to make a change in a future revision to resolve a negative ballot will cause the submittal to be rejected.

-If the Sponsor and negative balloter agree to consider the negative comments at the next revision without a commitment to make a change to the document under consideration, and the balloter then changes his or her vote to affirmative, no recirculation is needed since there is no commitment to revise the document.
+If the Sponsor and negative balloter agree to consider the negative comments at the next revision without a commitment to make a change to the document under consideration, and the balloter then changes his or her vote to affirmative or abstain, no recirculation is needed since there is no commitment to revise the document.

 If the Sponsor commits to make a future change to resolve the negative ballot, then RevCom should remind the Sponsor it cannot make such a commitment - only the future balloting group can make such a commitment.
 An informed negative balloter should recognize that the Sponsor has no authority to make such a commitment.
 A recirculation ballot is needed on the unresolved negative issue, including Sponsor rebuttal.

 For submittals that do not receive RevCom approval, a member of RevCom may be assigned to the Sponsor as a mentor.
 The mentor will assist the Sponsor in understanding the procedures of the IEEE-SA Standards Board and the RevCom Conventions.